berehovskyi/apex-stream/docs/Collectors/SObjectCollector.md

 ### Map<Id, Object> Collectors
 ##### `static toByIdMap(ISObjectFunction keyMapper, ISObjectFunction valueMapper)`

 Returns a `SObjectCollector` that accumulates elements into a `Map<Id, Object>` whose keys and values are the result of applying `keyMapper` and `valueMapper` mapping functions to the SObject input arguments.
-If the mapped keys might have duplicates, use SObjectCollector.toByIdMap(ISObjectFunction, ISObjectFunction, IBinaryOperator) instead. <p>The result container values type can be casted to a specific type using SObjectCollector.cast.</p>
+If the mapped keys might have duplicates, use SObjectCollector.toByIdMap(ISObjectFunction, ISObjectFunction, IBinaryOperator) instead. <p>The result container values type can be cast to a specific type using SObjectCollector.cast.</p>

 ###### Parameters
 |Param|Description|